Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 MySQL is a version of SQL, a language even more ubiquitous than Python in data science.
 It is a database language for relational databases (basically, data in a table).
 SQL and Python are the backbone of data Transformations.

+Install with docker...

 Another 'technically' optional program is MySQL Workshop, a GUI to make SQL statements and monitor databases.
 You don't need is, but it's nice to have.

 install MySQL Workbench at [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)

 ## Airbyte

-Airbyte is EL of ELT.
-Also can do T using dbt.
+Airbyte is the EL of ELT.
+It can take data from a Source to a Destination.
+It also uses SQL and Python behind the scenes with dbt as we will see later.

-Install using command prompt.
+Install using docker.
 ```
 git clone --depth=1 https://github.com/airbytehq/airbyte.git
 cd airbyte
 bash run-ab-platform.sh
 ```

+Go to localhost:8080

 username: airbyte

 password: password

 ## dbt

-The T of dbt.
-Airbyte uses it.
-'Just' runs Python and SQL but powerful.
-Doesn't work with Python with MySQL which is a shame.
-Maybe I'll fix it???
+Data Build Tool, the T of ELT.
+It allows SQL and Python scripts to be run with ease, including tests.
+Now, unfortunately, dbt only works with Python for versions of dbt-core ... but dbt-sql requires version ...

 Install  using command prompt with Python

 `python -m pip install dbt-postgres`

 ## SuperSet

-Buisness Intelligence tool.
-Like all the other ones, but free!
+A Buisness Intelligence tool, very similar to PowerBi, Looker Tabloue etc. Like all the other ones, but free!

 Install using command prompt using instruction from docker: